hwheeler01/comp150/syllabus.md

 <p style="font-weight: bold;"><a name="format"></a>Course Format:</p>

-Much of this course will be ***flipped*** from the traditional course format.
+Most of this course will be ***flipped*** from the traditional course format.
 That is, the lectures should be viewed as videos/text on your computer outside of class.
 In class, we will spend a few minutes summarizing the lectures and provide ample time for working on the assigned exercises, when you have the most direct support from the instructor, the TA, and classmates.

 As you work through the <a href="http://anh.cs.luc.edu/python/hands-on/3.1/index.html">Hand's-on Python Tutorial</a> at the beginning of the semester, come to class prepared with questions on the <a href="http://hwheeler01.github.io/comp150/syllabus/#schedule">day's topics</a>. **You must watch the assigned videos before class in order to keep up with the material and make best use of class time.**